Fabric-Development/fabric/README.md

 	for arch linux you do `pacman -S python` to get the latest version of python

 3. get Cairo, GTK, GObject introspection and other dependency's

 	this step does depend on your system, this command will work for arch linux to install the dependency's using `pacman`

 	`sudo pacman -S gtk3 cairo gtk-layer-shell libgirepository gobject-introspection gobject-introspection-runtime python python-pip python-gobject python-cairo python-loguru pkgconf`
-	 (tip: you can use the `PKGBUILD` file to automate the process on Arch)

 	 if you're not on Arch, you will have to figure out yourself what is the package names for your distro

-4. install fabric
+5. install fabric

+    > Fabric is available under the arch user repository with the name `python-fabric-git`

-    you can install fabric globally using `pip install git+https://github.com/Fabric-Development/fabric.git` although we **don't** prefer this way because it might cause dependency issues, it's better to use a [virtual environment](https://docs.python.org/3/library/venv), to get fabric in a virtual environment you'll have to do the following
+    you also can install fabric globally using `pip install git+https://github.com/Fabric-Development/fabric.git` although we **don't** prefer this way because it might cause dependency issues, it's better to use a [virtual environment](https://docs.python.org/3/library/venv), to get fabric in a virtual environment you'll have to do the following

     make a new folder for your new project